 Mr Warman added: “There’s a different type of atmosphere with the type of bouncer you get at a nightclub versus protection of political figures.

-The review of MPs’ security comes after the death of Sir David Amess MP, who was stabbed during a constituency surgery in Essex.
+The review of MPs’ security comes after the death of Sir David Amess MP who was stabbed to death outside his constituency surgery in Essex.

 Since the killing, Lincolnshire Police have contacted MPs about security.

 Judith Kent, Communications and Media Advisor, for Lincolnshire Police said: “We have contacted all MPs individually to ensure they are aware of all advice pertaining to their personal safety and security.”